jnoh2/cryosparc-install/README.md

 ./bin/cryosparcw connect --worker <hostname> --master <hostname> --port $PORT_NUM --nossd cd $CS_PATH
 ```
-Prepare to connect master to worker.
-Copy and paste three following blocks of code
+### Step 3: Create Submission Scripts
+Next, prepare to connect the master instance to the worker instance.
+For this you will need the files `cluster_info.json`, `cluster_script.sh`, and `cs-master.sh`.
+Copy and paste the following code blocks into the terminal.
+Clicking the copy icon in the upper right hand corner of the code block will insure the entire field is copied.
+The `cat` command will automatically concatenate the lines in between it and marker (EOF) and pass it to file named `cluster_info.json`.
 ```
 cat <<EOF >  cluster_info.json
 {